Resolution of Singularities of Arithmetical Threefolds II: Introduction.

 Theorem \ref{projthm} states that $\iota (x)$ can be made smaller by performing local Hironaka permissible blowing ups.
 Theorem \ref{luthm} then follows easily by descending induction on $\iota (x)$. \\

-The proof of theorem \ref{projthm} is very long and intricate.
-For $\kappa (x)=1$ (resp. $2,3,4$), the proof is given in corollary \ref{projthmkappa1} (resp. theorem \ref{proofkkappa2}, theorem \ref{proofkappa34}, {\it ibid.}).
+The proof of Theorem \ref{projthm} is very long and intricate.
+For $\kappa (x)=1$ (resp. $\kappa (x)=2,3,4$), the proof is given in Corollary \ref{projthmkappa1} (resp.
+Theorem \ref{proofkkappa2}, Theorem \ref{proofkappa34}, {\it ibid.}).
 Three main phenomena are responsible for these intricacies:

-\begin{itemize} \item [(i)] no obvious way shows up for reducing theorem \ref{projthm} for $(S,h,E)$ to some statement on the {\it coefficients} of the polynomial $h$.
+\begin{itemize} \item [(i)] no obvious way shows up for reducing Theorem \ref{projthm} for $(S,h,E)$ to some statement on the {\it coefficients} of the polynomial $h$.
 When this is possible (for $\kappa (x)=1$ and in part for $\kappa (x)=3,4$), the proofs are notably simplified.
-This is done in section 6 where some weak form of maximal contact with a component of $E$ is assumed for $\iota$. \item [(ii)] reducing theorem \ref{projthm} to the ``monic forms'' corresponding to $\kappa (x)$ is achieved by a casuistic analysis which seems for the moment out of reach in higher dimensions.
+This is done in section 6 where some weak form of maximal contact with a component of $E$ is assumed for $\iota$. \item [(ii)] reducing Theorem \ref{projthm} to the ``monic forms'' corresponding to $\kappa (x)$ is achieved by a casuistic analysis which seems for the moment out of reach in higher dimensions.
 Sections 7.2, 8.3 and part of 8.1, 8.2 are concerned with this problem. \item [(iii)] blowing up a monic form along a permissible center (e.g. a closed point) may lead to a bigger value $\iota (x')=(p,\omega (x),4)>\iota (x)$ when $\kappa (x)=2,3$.
 These situations are also dealt with by a casuistic analysis whose extension to higher dimensions seems out of reach.
 Section 7.1 and part of 8.1, 8.2 are concerned with this problem. \end{itemize}

-Chapter 6 proves theorem \ref{projthm} for sequences of permissible blowing ups with centers lying inside a fixed irreducible component of $E$.
-This proves theorem \ref{projthm} in the case $\kappa (x)=1$ and prepares the ground in the cases $\kappa (x)=3,4$.
+Chapter 6 proves Theorem \ref{projthm} for sequences of permissible blowing ups with centers lying inside the successive strict transforms of a fixed irreducible component of $E$.
+This proves Theorem \ref{projthm} in the case $\kappa (x)=1$ and prepares the ground in the cases $\kappa (x)=3,4$.
 The proof is similar to that of Resolution for excellent surfaces \cite{H3}\cite{Co2}\cite{Co3}, but does not follow from it.

-Chapter 7 proves theorem \ref{projthm} when $\kappa (x)=2$.
+Chapter 7 proves Theorem \ref{projthm} when $\kappa (x)=2$.
 The above phenomenon (iii) is studied in section 7.1.
 The proofs are essentially the same as in \cite{CoP2} chapter 2.{\bf II} except that all statements and proofs are phrased only in terms of initial form polynomials $\mathrm{in}_\alpha h$ w.r.t. certain faces $\sigma_\alpha$ of $\Delta_S(h;u_1, u_2 ,u_3;Z)$.
-Section 7.2 defines the ``monic forms'' (definition \ref{*kappadeux}) and deals with the above phenomenon (ii) in proposition \ref{redto*}.
+Section 7.2 defines the ``monic forms'' (Definition \ref{*kappadeux}) and deals with the above phenomenon (ii) in Proposition \ref{redto*}.